Azure-Sphere-DevX/AzureSphereRemoteX.Client/README.md

 ## CMakeLists.txt updates

-Update the project CMkaeLists.txt file to make the AzureSphereRemoteX client library available in yout project.
+Update the project CMakeLists.txt file to make the AzureSphereRemoteX client library available in yout project.

 ```cmake
 ################################################################################